Efficient Tactile Perception with Soft Electrical Impedance Tomography and Pre-trained Transformer: PTET: Pre-trained Transformer for EIT-based Tactile Reconstruction

-However, as depicted in Fig. \ref{fig-EIM}, EIM represents a low-semantic representation of the voltage.
-In this context, applying large patch masking obscures key structural information, leading to poor reconstruction.
-Conversely, applying small patch masking reduces the representation quality, which hampers effective feature extraction.
-For example, \(1 \times 1\) masking will allow reconstruction through interpolation but limits the model’s ability to learn meaningful representations.
-Therefore, the minimum and optimal patch size \(P\) for a \(16 \times 16\) EIM is \(2\).
+In contrast, as shown in Fig.~\ref{fig-EIM}, the EIM is a low-semantic voltage representation.
+Large patch masking obscures key structural features, degrading reconstruction quality, while very small patches (e.g., \(1 \times 1\)) permit easy interpolation but limit meaningful feature learning.
+Thus, for a \(16 \times 16\) EIM, the minimum optimal patch size \(P\) is 2.

-As we introduced before, to address this issue, we extended EIM from \(16 \times 16\) to \(64 \times 64\) and set the patch resolution to \(4 \times 4\), enhancing the model's ability to learn and represent features effectively.
-To validate the effectiveness of the E2IM, we conducted ablation studies comparing its performance against the original EIM in terms of reconstructions in pertaining.
-As summarized in Table.~\ref{tab-encpre}, MSE and Structural Similarity Index Measure (SSIM) were calculated using the mean values over 25,000 samples.
-The results demonstrate that E2IM achieves a 99.95\% improvement in MSE and a 66.07\% increase in SSIM over EIM, underscoring its superior representation quality.
+To address this, we upsampled EIM from \(16 \times 16\) to \(64 \times 64\) with \(4 \times 4\) patches in E2IM, improving feature learning capacity.
+Ablation studies (Table~\ref{tab-encpre}) on 25,000 samples show E2IM reduces MSE by 99.95\% and increases SSIM by 66.07\% compared to EIM, confirming its superior representation quality.